-of the solution and the construction time.
-We provide fully polynomial approximation schemes1.
-There is a large literature concerning the notions of approximation [21, 37] and we omit further discussion.
-From a practical consideration, a worst case $(1 + \epsilon)$ approximation guarantee gives us a more organized starting point to develop a heuristic.
-We first provide a simple $(1 + \epsilon)$ approximation algorithm in Section 3.2.
+Histograms are typically used to approximate a distribution.
+As mentioned earlier, because the end use of a histogram is to approximate data, it may be desirable to construct an almost optimal histogram faster than the quadratic (in n) algorithm.
+However the notion of "almost optimal" has to be precise for the histogram not to lose its descriptive power.
+We use the notion of approximation schemes, that is, given a precision parameter $\epsilon > 0$, the approximation algorithm will return a histogram whose error is $(1+\epsilon)$ times the error of the optimal histogram.
+Thus, if we desire a 1% approximation to the optimal histogram, we would set $\epsilon = 0.01$.
+The running time of the approximation algorithm will dependent on ε^{-1} along with other parameters of the problem (namely B, n).
+Thus, approximation schemes allow us to have a graceful tradeoff between the accuracy of the solution and the construction time.
+We provide fully polynomial approximation schemes.
+1 There is a large literature concerning the notions of approximation [Hochbaum 1996; Vazirani 2001] and we omit further discussion.
+From a practical consideration, a worst case $(1+\epsilon)$ approximation guarantee gives us a more organized starting point to develop a heuristic.
+We first provide a simple $(1+\epsilon)$ approximation algorithm in Section 3.2.
 This algorithm runs in $O(nB^2\epsilon^{-1}\log n)$ time and $O(B^2\epsilon^{-1}\log n)$ space.
 Subsequently we improve the algorithm to run in linear time.
 But before proceeding to the algorithms, let us focus on why we can expect subquadratic approximation algorithms.